708.361.0219

 Today, our operations, programs, and services are evolving to better respond to the emerging needs within our communities.
 Our team is expanding their knowledge, enhancing their skills, and placing priority on professional development to prepare and respond to the ever-evolving healthcare environment.
 In addition, a forward-thinking, strategic roadmap with an innovative approach helps to guide our work and measures our impact.

-We are strengthening service delivery by involving and collaborating with not for profit and for-profit partners, civic groups, faith leaders, municipalities, and elected officials.
+We are strengthening service delivery by involving and collaborating with not-for-profit and for-profit partners, civic groups, faith leaders, municipalities, and elected officials.
 We are leading the way as a convener of conversation and action to promote policies that create a healthier aging community by mobilizing neighbors and neighborhoods.

 WE CHANGED OUR NAME IN 2021